St John of Beverley Church, Beverley

 St John of Beverley Church is a Roman Catholic parish church in Beverley, East Riding of Yorkshire, England.
 It was built from 1897 to 1898 in the Gothic revival style.
 It is located on the corner of York Street and the North Bar in the centre of the town.
 It is a Grade II listed building.

 History

 Foundation

 In 1791, a Catholic chapel was built in Beverley.
 In 1846, a church was built.
-It as the first Catholic church to be built in Beverley since the Reformation.
+It was the first Catholic church to be built in Beverley since the Reformation.
 From there, priests would go out to serve the local Catholic population in places such as Bridlington.
 A school and a presbytery were built next to the church.

 Construction

 From 1897 to 1898, the current church was built.
 It was designed by the architectural firm of Smith, Brodrick & Lowther from Hull, comprising Richard George Smith, Frederick Stead Broderick and Arthur Randall Lowther, who also designed Our Lady and St Peter's Church in Bridlington.
 The total cost of the church came to £1,560 and it was paid by Lady Sykes of Sledmere House, wife of Sir Tatton Sykes, 5th Baronet and mother of Mark Sykes.